-This is a screenshot of our homepage, [cbr.cbrpepper.org/Home](http://cbr.cbrpepper.org/Home).
-There are sections for each of the CBRs that we have released since RELI began distributing the CBRs in 2019.
-For each CBR topic and release, we provide links to: a sample CBR, the training materials, the data set, and a link to access your CBR.
-This page also contains a link to join our mailing list to stay up to date on any announcements, a link to provide feedback on the CBRs, and a link to submit a CBR success story. we would love to hear how the CBR process worked for you and your organization.
+This is a screenshot of our homepage, cbr.cbrpepper.org/Home.
+On our homepage, among many other resources, you'll find links and information for the most recent nine CBR releases.
+For each CBR topic and release, we provide links to a sample CBR, the training materials, the data set, and a link to access your CBR.
+This page also contains a link to join our mailing list to stay up to date on any announcements, a link to provide feedback on the CBRs, and a link to submit a CBR success story.
+We would love to hear how the CBR process worked for you and your organization.